momswife/LoA/content/Aerathon - Eternal Labyrinths/0 - History & Info/Races of Aerathon/Beastfolk/Cervine.md

->“We elk aren’t withdrawn and we aren’t cold.
+>*“We elk aren’t withdrawn and we aren’t cold.
 We wait until there’s something worth saying, and someone worth loving.
-Once we find them, we do more of both than anyone else.”
+Once we find them, we do more of both than anyone else.”*
-	*-Berendey Torsten, ruler of Oria*

 ___

 ![[{09854EBB-A340-42C6-A5F7-A901CAA03CCE}.png]]
+## ## **Overview**

+Cervines—especially elk and deer—are mighty and mystical denizens of the north.
+Their long limbs, broad shoulders, and regal antlers are matched only by their enduring bond with magic and tradition.
+Often mistaken as aloof or withdrawn, cervines are careful with their words and guarded with their trust—but fiercely loyal once earned.

+Their massive presence makes them pillars in any delving party, whether through brute strength, protective resolve, or arcane might.
+Some whisper that every elk carries a spark of ancient mountain sorcery in their blood—and the glow in their antlers proves it.

+---

-## Overview
+## **Cervine Traits**

-The cervine elk embody the northern mountains they originate from: their stature, endurance, and their chilly exteriors.
-Some are nearly eight feet tall, and most have broad shoulders and powerful arms.
-Those with antlers cast an even longer, broader shadow.

-By appearances, one might assume cervines to be brutish barbarians from the north.
-While plenty fit that description, the species runs deeper than raw muscle.
-Just as a wizard’s staff empowers them, a cervine’s physical body anchors them to the Arcana.
-Elk of every homeland share a cultural curiosity about the mysteries of magic.

-Perhaps because of their size or a lingering influence of their origin species, others know cervines to be cautious and to keep their distance in social gatherings.
-Most cervines are less-than-forthcoming with new people, but it’s not impossible to form close relationships with them.
-Their curiosity has driven them to travel around the world despite their suspicion of strangers.
-While they are impatient with idle chatter (especially that of wolves), any beast or brethren who can find common ground with an elk makes a devoted friend.

-The most famous military force in the Beast World is also its most secretive: the Oric War Mages.
-The sharpest wizards and strongest fighters in Oria dwell in a hidden stronghold, where they study and train together.
-While every- one knows about their existence, their identities are a closely guarded secret.
-Elk are the typical person’s image of a War Mage, and cervine delvers who travel beyond the Oric border inevitably face excited questions about the order.
-Foreigners wonder if they’ve spotted a War Mage whenever they see an elk with a heavy weapon or one casting arcane spells.
+**Creature Type.** You are a Humanoid.

+**Ability Score Increase.** Your Strength score increases by 2.

+**Speed.** Your walking speed is 30 feet.

+**Armaments of the First.** You possess natural weapons: a hoof stomp (bludgeoning) and a gore attack (piercing, if you choose to have antlers).
+These deal 1d6 + Strength modifier damage.

+**March on Hooves.** You have advantage on saving throws to avoid exhaustion from forced marches.

+**Powerful Build.** You count as one size larger when determining carrying capacity and lift/push/drag limits.

+---

+### **Deer**

+**Ability Score Increase.** Your Wisdom score increases by 1.

+**Size.** You are Medium, standing between 5’10” and 7’ tall.

+**Still as the Grove.** When hiding in natural terrain, you can attempt to hide when only lightly obscured.
+You have advantage on Wisdom (Perception) checks that rely on hearing.

+**Season-Touched.** When you finish a long rest, choose resistance to cold or fire damage until your next rest.

+---

+### **Elk**

+**Ability Score Increase.** Your Constitution score increases by 1.

+**Size.** You are Medium, standing 6’4” to 7’6” before counting antlers.

+**Nature’s Conduit.** Your antlers or eyes may be used as a spellcasting focus.
+You can attune to 4 magic items instead of 3.

+**Unshakable Guard.** When an effect would knock you prone, you may use your reaction to remain standing.
+Once per short or long rest.

 ___

-## Cervine Traits

-***Creature Type.*** You are a Humanoid.

-***Ability Score Increase***.
-Your Strength score increases by 2.

-***Speed.*** Your walking speed is 30 feet.

-***Armaments of the First.*** All cervines are gifted with one of their forebears’ natural weapons.
-You have a hoof stomp and a gore attack (if you have antlers, which is your choice).
-These attacks deal 1d6 damage plus your Strength modifier.
-The hoof stomp deals bludgeoning damage, and the gore attack deals piercing damage.

-***March on Hooves.*** You have advantage on saving throws you make to avoid suffering exhaustion from a forced march.

-***Powerful Build.***  You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

-### Deer

-_**Ability Score Increase.**_ Your Wisdom score increases by 1.

-_**Size.**_ Deerfolk are graceful and long-limbed, standing between 5’10” and 7’ tall, with their antlers adding further height and elegance.
-Your size is Medium.

-_**Still as the Grove.**_ Deerfolk move with the silence of twilight and the awareness of prey that has learned how to survive.
-When you take the Hide action in natural terrain, you can attempt to hide even when only lightly obscured by foliage, mist, or shadow.
-Additionally, you have advantage on Wisdom (Perception) checks that rely on hearing.

-_**Season-Touched.**_ Your ancestors once followed the ancient migrations tied to the turning of the seasons.
-As a reflection of this primal rhythm, you gain resistance to either cold or fire damage (your choice when you finish a long rest).
-You can change this choice with each rest, as your spirit shifts with the seasons.
-### Elk

-***Ability Score Increase.*** Your Constitution score increases by 1.

-***Size.*** Elk are some of the tallest inhabitants of the Beast World, with most standing somewhere between 6’4” and 7’6” tall before accounting for antlers.
-Your size is Medium.

-***Nature’s Conduit.*** Animal ancestors of the elk roamed the mountains before the Beast World’s creation.
-The old world’s magic still shimmers in the expanse that became Oria.
-Your legacy still manifests as a faint glow in your eyes or pinpricks of light at the points of your antlers.
-You can use this part of your body in place of any spellcasting focus.
-Additionally, you can attune to a maximum of four magic items.

-***Unshakable Guard.*** Cervines are stout and wide, and their stature enables them to plant their feet and endure.
-When an effect would knock you prone, you can use your reaction to remain standing.
-Once you use this ability, you can’t use it again until you finish a short or long rest.

-___

-## Homeland Traits

-### Allemance

-Cervines in Allemance are often from lodge houses captured during the Mantle War generations ago.
-Most dwell just south of its mountainous border with Oria, among other species from the far north.
-Their lifestyle is a blend of north and south, small Alley houses clutching the customs from before their annexation.
-While the war displaced many Orians, the most fervent protectors of their stolen culture are cervines.

-***Holders of History.*** You have proficiency in the History skill.
-You roll Intelligence (History) checks with advantage when attempting to discern the family lineage of an Orian, an Allemagnian, or a cervine.
-If you succeed on that check, you roll Charisma checks against that creature with advantage for the next hour.

-### Oria

-Elk are the emblematic species of the Houses of Oria.
-The cervine inheritance is the way of the maester hammering powerful magic into their creations.
-Your inheritance is the way of the mammoth hunter on the tundra plains, stalking northern wooly giants.
-While you may not be a maester or hunter yourself, the lessons of child- hood remain with you.

-***Forge Bequeathed.*** You can cast spells with expensive components with materials 20% less than is normally required.
-You roll any ability check used to create a magic item with advantage, and the gold material cost to do so is 20% lower.

-***Tusk Bequeathed.*** If you hit a creature at least one size category larger than you with an attack on the first turn of combat, the attack deals an extra 2d6 damage to the creature.
-You can use this trait only once per combat.

-### Vinyot

-Savvy shipwrights brought cervines to Vinyot to aid in fortifying their fleets.
-While Vinyotian ships are larger and capable of longer voyages, Orians hold the secrets of constructing massive, stalwart vessels of ice-breaking iron.
-Today these families work alongside the common species of the south.
-They combine their durable designs with the experimental schematics of laetine engineers.

-***The Oric Shipbuilding Tradition.*** When you build a vehicle or supervise the construction of one, you ensure it has a sturdy, holistic frame.
-Whenever the vehicle collides with a creature or object while moving, the damage it takes is reduced by 3d6.
-The struck creature or object takes bludgeoning damage equal to the amount of damage prevented this way.

-### Arneria

-The earliest records of the Oric cervines contain stories about the “snow-whisperers,” wielders of profane magic against their own kin.
-Cast out for the practice, they settled in the Beylik desert.
-While their traditions are a forgotten sin, their lasting influence is the “Sand Whisper.”
-Arnerian elk combine this cutting tongue into their martial training.

-***Sand-Whispering Outcasts.*** You know the vicious mockery cantrip.
-Charisma is your spell- casting ability for the spell.
-When you take the Attack action on your turn, you can cast vicious mockery as a bonus action.
-You can use this trait to cast the cantrip as a bonus action a number of times equal to your Charisma bonus, and you regain all expended uses when you finish a long rest.

-### Al'Ar

-Cervine families in other homelands can trace their lineage back to great Oric lodge houses.
-Even a third-generation Al’ari grows up hearing the history of the northerners who bore her family name.
-The fastest way to a cervine’s heart is to ask about these stories.

-Generations ago, Al’ari cervines arrived as cultural ambassadors looking to spread their art and music.
-In exchange for the spirited northern culture, the islands taught the elk a natural combat style that is distinctly feline.

-***Mountain to the Isles.*** You have proficiency with two artisan’s tools, two musical instruments, or a combination of both.

-***Pounce of the North.*** If you move at least 20 feet in a straight line toward a creature and then hit with the natural weapon attack from your Armaments of the First trait on the same turn, the target must succeed on a Strength saving throw with a DC of 8 + your proficiency bonus + your Strength modifier or be knocked prone.
-If the target is already prone, you can instead make the natural attack as a bonus action.

-___
+## **Homeland Traits**

+### **Allemance**

+Formerly of Oria, cervines in Allemance fiercely protect their heritage.
+Many remain in cultural enclaves where traditions are preserved.

+**Holders of History.** You have proficiency in History.
+You roll History checks with advantage when discerning the lineage of an Orian, Allemagnian, or cervine.
+On a success, you also gain advantage on Charisma checks against that creature for 1 hour.

+---

+### **Oria**

+Elk are iconic in Oria, where they train as warriors, maesters, or silent sentinels of arcane might.
+The elk of Oria carry power passed down from both forge and tundra.

+**Forge Bequeathed.** When casting spells with expensive material components, the gold cost is reduced by 20%.
+You also roll checks to create magic items with advantage and spend 20% less gold to do so.

+**Tusk Bequeathed.** On the first round of combat, if you hit a creature at least one size larger than you, deal an extra 2d6 damage.
+Once per combat.

+---

+### **Vinyot**

+Northern shipbuilders migrated south to reinforce Vinyot’s growing fleets.
+Their cervine designs now blend with laetine innovation.

+**The Oric Shipbuilding Tradition.** When building or supervising the construction of a vehicle, its collision damage taken is reduced by 3d6.
+The struck creature or object instead takes that damage.

+---

+### **Arneria**

+Outcast elk once fled to Arneria, carrying a secret art—the Sand Whisper—with them.
+Their legacy survives in sharp tongues and sharper blades.

+**Sand-Whispering Outcasts.** You know the _vicious mockery_ cantrip.
+Charisma is your casting ability for it.
+When you take the Attack action, you may cast _vicious mockery_ as a bonus action, up to a number of times equal to your Charisma modifier per long rest.

+---

+### **Al’Ar**

+Generations of Al’ari cervines still honor their ancestral roots while adopting local feline traditions.
+They become artists, warriors, and bridges between cultures.

+**Mountain to the Isles.** You gain proficiency with any combination of two artisan’s tools and/or musical instruments.

+**Pounce of the North.** If you move 20 feet straight toward a creature and hit with a natural weapon, the target must make a Strength save (DC = 8 + your proficiency + Strength mod) or be knocked prone.
+If already prone, the attack may be used again as a bonus action.

+---